aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### AXI4 Error handling

 Transaction on AXI4 interface will be terminated and reported as SLVERR on the RRESP/BRESP signals and will not passed to the instance in the following cases:

 -   PCIe BME (BusMaster Enable) is not set in the PCIe configuration space

 -   Illegal transaction address (Addressing memory space that’s not supported by the instance)

--   Transaction crossing 4KB boundaries
+-   Transaction crossing 4KB boundaries violating PCIe specifications

 -   Illegal byte-masking

 -   Illegal length

 -   Illegal ARID (ARID is already been used for an outstanding read transaction)

+**NOTE** Pre-GA versions of the Shell and the FPGA Magagement tools many not have some of these checks and associated metrics exposed to the developers.

 ### Interrupts (Future)